These are fun and educational graphic design games that teach design fundamentals or simply improve your sense of design

 7. What the Hex?

-As the name suggests, this is a hex color game where you have to guess the hexadecimal code for the color on the screen.
+As the name suggests, this is a hex color game for designers where you have to guess the hexadecimal code for the color on the screen.

 It’s a game made for designers with a fondness for color and minor nuances, just like the pixel matching game.
 But this game trains more than just your eye.
 It’s a means of memorizing the hex color system and learning the subtleties of hex values in action.